Knee pain is a common complaint among adults. It can have many different causes and present in a number of ways.

 - Your knee pain came on following a fall or trauma.

 - You are unable to weight bear through your affected leg.

 - Your knee is hot, red and swollen as this may be a sign of infection.

 - If your knee is swollen and stiff.

-We have created this leaflet to help with easing pain.
-Please click on the image to download, save or print our leaflet.
+We have created this leaflet to help with easing knee pain, please click the image (left) or the link below to download, save or print our leaflet.

 Please watch the introductory animation at the beginning of the playlist before you start.

 Please click on the arrow below to see the full playlist.

 - Aim for 5-8 repetitions of each exercise initially.